Updated Feb. 14, 2025.

 Job boards are somewhat like bidding sites, but instead of bidding (putting together a proposal) you are applying (sending a resume and filling out a form) to jobs.
 A few that come to mind are:

-If you’ve been on Facebook for any length of time, then you’ve no doubt seen the many ads available.
+If you’ve been on Facebook for any length of time, then you’ve no doubt seen all the ads in your feed!

 What About Companies That Hire Virtual Assistants?

-There are a few of them with salaries ranging from $10 to $16 an hour.
-They are:
+There are a few of them with salaries ranging from $15 to $21 an hour.
+Some of the best sites for virtual assistant work are:

 And What About Professional Organizations?